djwatson/hawk/doc/HACKING.md

 # Bootstrap

 `Bootstrap` is the name of the SCM code that makes up the majority of the standard library.
-Currently chez, chicken, or boom itself may be used to compile the bootstrap.scm, bc.scm, alexpander.scm, and various support .scm files to bytecode.
+Currently chez, chicken, or hawk itself may be used to compile the bootstrap.scm, bc.scm, alexpander.scm, and various support .scm files to bytecode.
 The bytecode is then converted to a C array using xxd -i.
 Currently everything compiled must be in a single